The Garden of Eden (2008 film): Production

 In June 2007, John Irvin announced he would be directing a film adaptation of Ernest Hemingway's posthumous and final novel The Garden of Eden.
 Mena Suvari, Jack Huston, and Caterina Murino were cast as the film's leads, Catherine Bourne, David Bourne, and Marita, respectively.
 Filming began the same month.

 The film was produced and financed by United Kingdom-based film studio Berwick Street Prods.
 Tranquil Seas, Devonshire Productions, and Freeform Spain also helped produce the film.

 Release

 The Garden of Eden premiered at the Rome Film Festival on October 26, 2008.

 In October 2010, two years after its premiere, Roadside Attractions announced that they had obtained the distribution rights to The Garden of Eden.
 The film received a limited theatrical release on December 10, 2010.

 Suvari has publicly expressed her disdain with the length between the film's premiere and its theatrical release.

-Home media and streaming
+Home media

 The Garden of Eden was released on DVD on March 15, 2011.
-In December 2020, the film was made available for streaming on Hulu and Amazon Prime Video.